icshwi/e3training/workbook/chapter01.md

 ## Module packs

-As with installing EPICS base and require, you can use the `e3.bash` utility to install common module groups.
+As with installing EPICS base and *require*, you can use the `e3.bash` utility to install common module groups.
 These are:

 ### Common group